MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 ### Additional information

-IOM Simulations will reinvent the way to think about order management systems.
+Intelligent Order Management simulations will reinvent the way to think about order management systems.
 No longer will you push orders through a system and just wait for results that show the impact on your customers.
 You can now simulate a wide variety of scenarios to bring some predictability to your fulfillments, and can optimize the system yourself by uncovering efficiencies with experimentation.
 But much better than simple A/B testing, these experiments are performed on your data and results are simulated, without having impact on your real customers.
-IOM Simulations puts the power of AI in your pocket so you can take ownership for improving your business.
+Intelligent Order Management simulations puts the power of AI in your pocket so you can take ownership for improving your business.